chedim/cliffhanger/README.md

 # cliffhanger
-Cliffhanger is a bash-like reactive language for programming over a mesh of http services optionally linked into a self-rebalancing clusters that maintain distributed data trees.
+Cliffhanger is a distributed self-balancing clustered graph database and language for programming micro-service swarms.

 # Acknowlegments
 This language was highly influenced by the following technologies and cultural artifacts: